 Well, if your credit limit happened to be $10,000 instead of $5,000, that $2,500 balance would only represent 25% utilization.

 In other words, all you have to do is ask for higher credit limits, instead of spending less.
-Of course, spending less will sweeten the deal and ideally push your credit score even higher.
+Of course, spending less will sweeten the deal and ideally push your credit scores even higher.

 Tip: It’s easier to get credit limit increases approved if your balances are low because you’re viewed as a lower risk customer.

-Pay Off Your Existing Balances
+Pay Off Your Existing Balances at the Same Time

 - Another trick that goes hand in hand with the first tip is to pay down your balances

 - This will also effectively free up available credit and should give your credit scores a boost

 They could push their utilization down from 50% to say 15% if they got the limit increased to $10,000 and paid $1,000 off the balance.

 Additionally, smaller credit card balances mean you’ll have more of your income available to use toward a mortgage payment.

 The only caveat here is that a credit limit increase request could result in a hard inquiry on your credit report.

-So either request the higher limits several months in advance of applying for a mortgage, or ask the credit card issuer if it will result in a hard or soft pull before making the request.
-If it’s the latter, it won’t harm your credit score.
+So either request the increased limits several months in advance of applying for a mortgage, or ask the credit card issuer if it will result in a hard or soft pull before making the request.